-The most prominent drawback of the EC-IC bypass trial, which ultimately generated the most subsequent analysis and investigation, was the lack of haemodynamic evaluation in selecting patients for enrolment.
-In the trial, no objective physiological criteria were used to assess cerebral blood flow, and thus patients may have presented with ischaemic symptoms secondary to aetiologies unlikely to benefit from bypass, such as embolic phenomena or small vessel disease.
-Subsequent to the EC-IC bypass trial, the role of haemodynamic assessment in evaluation of carotid occlusive disease has been extensively evaluated, demonstrating that haemodynamic evaluation can identify a subgroup at higher risk of recurrent stroke,9-15 and who would, therefore, be more appropriate candidates for revascularisation.
-In the last two decades, two trials have attempted to address the efficacy of bypass in such patients with haemodynamic compromise.
-The Japanese EC-IC bypass trial (JET) randomised patients with symptomatic internal carotid artery (ICA) or MCA occlusive and haemodynamic impairment to undergo STA-MCA bypass versus medical therapy.
-Interim results based on analysis of 196 patients published in a Japanese language journal reported a favourable result for bypass at two-year follow-up,16 with a reduced risk of the primary endpoint of death and stroke (23.1 % in the medical arm and 15.2 % in the surgical arm; p=0.046).
-The Carotid Occlusion Surgery Study (COSS) based in the US, however, did not support the efficacy of bypass for stroke-risk reduction.17
+The most prominent drawback of the EC-IC bypass trial, which ultimately generated the most subsequent analysis and investigation, was the lack of hemodynamic evaluation in selecting patients for enrollment.
+In the trial, no objective physiologic criteria were used to assess cerebral blood flow, and thus patients may have presented with ischemic symptoms secondary to etiologies unlikely to benefit from bypass, such as embolic phenomena or small vessel disease.
+Subsequent to the EC-IC bypass trial, the role of hemodynamic assessment in evaluation of carotid occlusive disease has been extensively evaluated, demonstrating that hemodynamic evaluation can identify a subgroup at higher risk for recurrent stroke,9-15 and who would, therefore, be more appropriate candidates for revascularization.
+In the last 2 decades, two trials have attempted to address the efficacy of bypass in such patients with hemodynamic compromise.
+The Japanese EC-IC bypass trial (JET) randomized patients with symptomatic internal carotid artery (ICA) or MCA occlusive and hemodynamic impairment to undergo STA-MCA bypass versus medical therapy.
+Interim results based on analysis of 196 patients published in a Japanese language journal reported a favorable result for bypass at 2-year follow-up,16 with a reduced risk for the primary endpoint of death and stroke (23.1 % in the medical arm and 15.2 % in the surgical arm; p=0.046).
+The Carotid Occlusion Surgery Study (COSS) based in the US, however, did not support the efficacy of bypass for stroke-risk reduction.

-COSS enrolled patients with symptomatic carotid occlusion and haemodynamic impairment based on evidence of severe compromise on positron emission tomography (PET), which was considered to be more relevant than blood flow measurement alone.18 The study compared STA-MCA bypass with medical therapy alone, with a primary endpoint of ipsilateral ischaemic stroke within 2 years, plus 30-day stroke and death.
-The study was prematurely halted in June 2010, after randomisation of only 193 of the originally planned 372 patients.
+COSS enrolled patients with symptomatic carotid occlusion and hemodynamic impairment based on evidence of severe compromise on positron emission tomography (PET), which was considered to be more relevant than blood flow measurement alone.18 The study compared STA-MCA bypass with medical therapy alone, with a primary endpoint of ipsilateral ischemic stroke within 2 years, plus 30-day stroke and death.
+The study was prematurely halted in June 2010, after randomization of only 193 of the originally planned 372 patients.
 The termination of the study was based on futility analysis, as Kaplan-Meier estimates of the primary endpoint demonstrated essentially equivalent rates for the medical and surgical groups, at 23 % and 21 %, respectively.
-This occurred despite excellent graft patency rates and improvement in cerebral haemodynamics post bypass.
-The surgical group suffered a 30 day (peri-operative) event rate of 15 %, and despite a low subsequent stroke risk thereafter, failed to provide an overall benefit, given that the medical group actually demonstrated a much lower event rate than the 40 % stroke risk originally projected based on prior observational data.^{14,19} Based on interim analysis, it was felt that a substantial increase in sample size from the originally anticipated 372 patients would be required to demonstrate any clinically meaningful difference in favour of surgery, and thus the study was terminated.
+This occurred despite excellent graft patency rates and improvement in cerebral hemodynamics post bypass.
+The surgical group suffered a 30 day (perioperative) event rate of 15 %, and despite a low subsequent stroke risk thereafter, failed to provide an overall benefit, given that the medical group actually demonstrated a much lower event rate than the 40 % stroke risk originally projected based on prior observational data.
+14,19 Based on interim analysis, it was felt that a substantial increase in sample size from the originally anticipated 372 patients would be required to demonstrate any clinically meaningful difference in favor of surgery, and thus the study was terminated.